garciagenrique/template_escape/codemeta_utils/README.md

 ## Quickstart

  1. Go to the [CodeMeta generator](https://codemeta.github.io/codemeta-generator/).
-Create a `codemeta.json` file based on your library/repository.
+Create a `codemeta.json` file based on your library/project.
-    - Check in the same web application that the generate / your own file is valid !
+    - Check - in the same web application - that the generated file is valid !
     - Please for the moment restrict the list of keywords to the the ones that we propose (see below).
- 2. Include the `codemeta.json` file in the root directory of your project.
+ 2. Include the `codemeta.json` file in the **root directory** of your project.
  3. To automate the upload to the [ESCAPE repository](https://zenodo.org/communities/escape2020) through the GitLab-CI pipelines
-    - Include the `.zenodoci` library in the root directory of your project.
+    - Add the `ZenodoCI` library in the **root directory** of your project.
+    - Generate a `.zenodo.json` file (see below).
     - Configure the pipeline (Quikstart and tutorials [here](https://escape2020.pages.in2p3.fr/wp3/ossr-pages/page/repository/publish_in_repository/)).

 -----------------
 -----------------

-## Create a Zenodo metadata file from the CodeMeta schema
+## Create a Zenodo metadata file from the a CodeMeta schema file

 The zenodo repository does not accept codemeta metadata files yet.
 In the meanwhile, this library provides a simple tool to create a native Zenodo metadata file (`.zenodo.json`) from a `codemeta.json` file.
 To do so;